c-mellueh/SOM-Toolkit/README.md

 **Key Features:**
 - **Projects and Objects**: Define projects containing objects with detailed metadata.
-- **Property Sets and Attributes**: Link objects to property sets and their attributes to enhance semantic modeling.
+- **Property Sets and properties**: Link objects to property sets and their properties to enhance semantic modeling.
 - **Export Formats**:
   - **bSDD**: Export models to the buildingSMART Data Dictionary format for interoperability.
   - **IDS**: Export to the Information Delivery Specification format for compliance with BIM execution plans.